firstcontributions/first-contributions/README.md

 ```
 git checkout -b add-alonzo-church
 ```
+(The name of the branch does not need to have the word *add* in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor and add your name to it, then save the file.
-If you go to the project directory and do `git status`, you'll see there are changes.
-Add those changes using the below `git add` command.
+Now open `Contributors.md` file in a text editor, add your name to it, and then save the file.
+If you go to the project directory and execute the command `git status`, you'll see there are changes.
+Add those changes to the branch you just created using the `git add` command:
 ```
 git add Contributors.md
 ```

-Now commit those changes using the below `git commit` command.
+Now commit those changes using the `git commit` command:
 ```
 git commit -m "Add <your-name> to Contributors list"
 ```
-replace `<your-name>` with your name
+(Replace `<your-name>` with your name.)

 ## Push changes to GitHub

-Push your changes using `git push`
+Push your changes using the command `git push`:
 ```
 git push origin <add-your-name>
 ```